-CITA 171 OPERATING SYSTEM FUNDAMENTALS Fall/Spring, 3 credit bours
+OPERATING SYSTEM FUNDAMENTALS Fall/Spring, 3 credit hours

 This is a project intensive course covering current operating systems.
 The projects in this course are designed to give students an overview of operating systems, and will encompass the major aspects of operating systems.
 This course may be used as a first step for students wishing to obtain industrial certification for current operating systems.
 Students who complete this course may not receive credit for either Using operating Systems (CITA 115) or Linux Operating Systems (CITA 271) courses.
 Three hours lecture per week in a computer classroom.
-Prerequisite: Computer Concepts & Operating Systems (CITA 170) or permission of instructor.
+Prerequisite: Computer Logic (CITA 152) or permission of instructor.

-CITA 180 INTRODUCTION TO PROGRAMMING Fall/Spring, 4 credit hours
+INTRODUCTION TO PROGRAMMING Fall/Spring, 4 credit hours